 Zonal, Local Government and Ward Congresses shall be held once in three (3) years at a date, venue and time to be recommended by their respective executive committees.
 The quorum for the state and ward congresses shall be one third (1/3) of their respective members.

-Special congresses may also be convened at the zonal, local governments and wards at any time provided at least seven (7) days notice of the meeting is given to all eligible members.
+Special congresses may also be convened at the zonal, local governments and wards at any time provided at least seven (7) days’ notice of the meeting is given to all eligible members.

 EXECUTIVE COMMITTEES

-The National Executive Committee shall meet once yearly and or at any time decided by the National Chairman or at the request made to the National Chairman in writing by at least two-third of the members of the National Executive Committee provided that not less than thirty (30) days notice is given to the National Chairman for the meeting to be summoned.
+The National Executive Committee shall meet once yearly and or at any time decided by the National Chairman or at the request made to the National Chairman in writing by at least two-third of the members of the National Executive Committee provided that not less than thirty (30) days’ notice is given to the National Chairman for the meeting to be summoned.

-The National Working Committee may summon an emergency National Executive Committee meeting at any time, provided that at least seven (7) days notice of the meeting shall be given to all those entitled to attend.
+The National Working Committee may summon an emergency National Executive Committee meeting at any time, provided that at least seven (7) days’ notice of the meeting shall be given to all those entitled to attend.

 Decisions at the meeting of the National Executive Committee shall be by simple majority of members present and voting.